Guidance for Successful Fish and Wildlife Connectivity Projects

 Caltrans Fish Passage Project Delivery Process

-The document to the left is an overview of the deliverables, responsible divisions, phases of work structure, and coordination associated with the delivery process of Caltrans' fish passage projects.
+The Caltrans Fish Passage Project Delivery Process Fact Sheet provides an overview of the planning and project delivery process to identify deliverables, responsible divisions, phases of delivery, and coordination associated with the delivery process of Caltrans' fish passage remediation projects.

 The delivery process occurs in six phases: